 Ube cake is a staple in any Filipino celebration.
 Light and fluffy ube cake layers frosted with the most luxurious ube buttercream.
 It doesn’t only look stunning, it’s mouthwateringly good too!
 Read on and find out why this recipe is a reader favorite and consistently has a 5-star rating.

 (Looking for an easy, simple ube cake recipe?
-Try this ube chiffon cake — light and airy, packed with ube flavor, no frosting needed.)
+Try this ube chiffon cake — light and airy, packed with ube flavor, no frosting needed.
+And if no-bake ube cake is what you need, you will love this ube tiramisu.)

 Ube (purple yam in English) is not unique to the Philippines but is definitely a national favorite.
 It’s made into all sorts of treats like: